Home Contents and Liability Insurance Requirement

 To simplify the process, we offer to arrange a Dutch home contents and liability insurance on your behalf.
 We do this exclusively with the following providers, as we have a streamlined process (work-around) in place with them:

-If you wish for us to arrange it, simply let us know which insurer you prefer.
-We will apply for a 12-month policy in your name.
-A €50 service fee (excluding 21% VAT) will apply, and the full insurance cost (typically €130–€150 incl.
-VAT) will be added to your upcoming rent invoice.
-You can request our support here.
+A €50 service fee (excluding 21% VAT) applies, and the full insurance cost (typically between €150–€200 incl.
+VAT when renting a room) will be added to your upcoming rent invoice.

 ⚠️ Please note: